apache/iotdb/README.md

 git checkout vx.x.x
 ```

-Or checkout to the branch of a big version
+Or checkout to the branch of a big version, e.g., the branch of 1.0 is rel/1.0

 ```
 git checkout rel/x.x